AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - SDAT Viewer (WIP)
 - ARM Viewer (WIP)
 ### To do
-- VX Export/Import to/from video format*
+- VX Export/Import to/from video format
 - Graphics Editor additional features (exporting and importing)
-- Find actual patches for the game to add to the editor's "patches" tab
+- Find actual patches for the game to add to the editor's "patches" tab*
-- Find patches and tweaks that are helpful for playtesting purposes
+- Find patches and tweaks that are helpful for playtesting purposes*
-- OAM Editor*
+- Level Editor*
 - Sound/Music Editor*
 - Tweaks/Physics Editor*
-- Level Editor*
+- OAM Editor*
 - Game Logic Editor*
 <!---
 - 3D Model Viewer and Exporter/Importer*
 - In-game Cutscene Editor*
 -->

-*This feature may not be implemented/is not currently prioritized since I haven't looked into it and it looks hard to do at first glance.
+*This feature may not be implemented/is not currently prioritized since I haven't looked into it and/or it looks/is hard to do.
 ## Setup for usage
 Currently, there are no releases, so:
 - [Download&Install Python](https://www.python.org/downloads/) (using 3.13.2)